ultraio/docs-blockchain/docs/tutorials/fundamentals/tutorial-token-transfer-and-nft-purchase.md

 ### Step 2: Select the eosio.token Contract

-Navigate to the `eosio.token` contract by clicking on it from the list of available contracts.
-Once you select the contract, choose the `eosio.token::transfer` action to initiate a token transfer.
+Find the `eosio.token` contract from the list of available contracts in Add Contracts section.
+Once you add the contract, search for `eosio.token::transfer` action to initiate a token transfer.

 ![](./images/token-transfer-eosio.token.png)